arymangupta01/React-Portfolio/README.md

 ## Credit
-This project was built following a tutorial by Cryptical Coder.
+The idea was taken from a tutorial by Cryptical Coder.
 It can be found [here](https://www.youtube.com/watch?v=3aCoZudPEKE&t=143s&ab_channel=CrypticalCoder) if you'd like to give it a try.